helenalendowski/ais_cd/README.md

 * ARPAoCALC Python library.
 Available on: https://github.com/nawre/arpaocalc (last accessed: 10.10.2022)

-This project was created as part of a university course.
 I assume no liability and the project can not protect against collisions.